Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/helpers/stretched-link.md

 </div>
 {{< /example >}}-->

-Most custom components do not have `position: relative` by default, so we need to add the `.position-relative` to prevent the link from stretching outside the parent element.
+Most custom components do not have `position: relative` by default, so we need to add the `.position-relative` here to prevent the link from stretching outside the parent element.

 {{< example >}}
 <div class="d-flex position-relative">